hacker-h/SpaceStation/README.md

 > Immersive VR Space experience

 ## Run
-To run the Project simply clone the Repository and execute the build inside the release folder.
+To run the Project simply clone the Repository and execute the build inside the release folder, or open it in Unity.

 ## Description